Warzone2053/The_Dominion_Covenant/CONTRIBUTING.md

 *   `docs`: Changes to documentation files (like this style guide).
 *   `style`: Formatting changes that do not affect the meaning of the text (e.g., adding spacing).
 *   `refactor`: Rewriting or restructuring text without changing its functional meaning.
+*   `chore`: Changes to repository maintenance, configuration files, or other tasks that don't modify the core documents.

 #### Scope:
 The part of the project affected.
 The standard scopes are: